aaronkelton/chemturion.github.io/_posts/2017-09-06-rails-render.md

 end
 {% endhighlight %}

-Alright, so it's pretty evident that we're rendering a template, and you can probably see some duplication (which is why Rails obfuscates this if it can).
+Alright, at this point you can probably see some duplication (which is why Rails obfuscates this if it can).
 We have `class HomeController` and `def about` followed by the `render template:` method where we're repeating our controller and method: `"home/about"`.
 I personally like to be even more explicit, like so:

 {% highlight ruby %}
 class HomeController < ApplicationController